 McAfee recently made waves in the cryptocurrency world after claiming that each unit of Bitcoin would be worth half a million dollars by 2020.
 He did not stop there.
 He went on to predict that Bitcoin could even reach as much as $2.6 million in the same time frame.

 Jeremy Liew is a partner at Lightspeed Venture Partners, famed as the first investor in the social media app Snapchat.
 Liew’s other investments include the multimedia company Beme, the listing service VarageSale, and the hardware wallet LedgerX.
 His net worth is estimated at north of $2 billion.

-In an exchange with Business Insider, Liew said that the Bitcoin price can “realistically” reach $500,000 by 2030.
+In an exchange with Business Insider in May 2017, Liew said that the Bitcoin price can “realistically” reach $500,000 by 2030.
 Liew’s prediction was backed by Peter Smith, the CEO, and co-founder of Blockchain — the world’s most popular Bitcoin wallet.
-The estimate was made on May 4, 2017.

 Mark Yusko – $400,000 (no date)

-Mark Yusko, the billionaire investor and founder of Morgan Creek Capital defended his prediction that Bitcoin will be worth $400,000 in the long term.
-Yusko’s now-famous prediction made headlines because of its grandiose scale.
+Mark Yusko is the billionaire investor and Founder of Morgan Creek Capital.
+His prediction for Bitcoin is that it’ll be worth over $400,000 in the long term, a statement that made headlines because for its grandiose scale.

 “It’s just math.
-It is gold equivalent…there are about 20 mln Bitcoin available today.
-Gold today is about $8 tln.
+It is gold equivalent…there are about 20 million Bitcoin available today.
+Gold today is about $8 trillion.
 That gives you $400,000.
-And that doesn’t include use cases that relate to currency.”
-Yusko said.
+And that doesn’t include use cases that relate to currency,” Yusko said.

 Roger Ver – $250,000 (no date)